-Michael is the Clinical Outreach Manager at OpenBiome.
+Michael is the Associate Director of Clinical Outreach at OpenBiome.
 He graduated from North Carolina State University with a degree in Business Administration with concentrations in Marketing and Human Resource Management.
-Michael has vast experience managing major hospital and pharmaceutical accounts, and is excited to help grow existing and future relationships OpenBiome partners!
+Michael has vast experience managing major hospital and pharmaceutical accounts, and is excited to help grow existing and future relationships with OpenBiome partners!

 Jeannette van der Velde